 San José is the largest city in the nation to adopt a Foam Food Container Ordinance.
 With San José, 71 California cities and local agencies have now adopted EPS bans according to Californians Against Waste www.cawrecycles.org.

-The ordinance (Refer to Chapter 9.10, Part 17) begins on January 1, 2014 at multi-state restaurants, and at all other restaurants and smaller establishments, including mobile and street vendors, on January 1, 2015, with the following provisions:
+The ordinance (Refer to Chapter 9.10, Part 17) began on January 1, 2014 at multi-state restaurants, and at all other restaurants and smaller establishments, including mobile and street vendors, on January 1, 2015, with the following provisions:

-The Foam Food Container Ordinance fact sheet contains an ordinance overview and transition tips to help restaurants understand how the new ordinance affects them.
+The Foam Food Container Ordinance trilingual fact sheet contains an ordinance overview and transition tips to help restaurants understand how the new ordinance affects them.

 The list of Foam Food Container Alternatives and Pricing can be used to find competitively priced non-foam food containers.
+For a product and materials glossary and vendor listing, view and download the August 2015 Reference Guide.